-- 4.1 The site plan of the venue is included as Appendix 2. - 4.2 Maps showing the vicinity are included as Appendix 3. - 4.3 Photographs of the premises are included in Appendix 4. - 4.4 Details of other licensed venues in the immediate vicinity are included as Appendix 5.
+- 4.1 The site plans of the venue have been withheld from the public domain as felt to be a security risk due to the premises being a large capacity venue. - 4.2 Maps showing the vicinity are included as Appendix 3. - 4.3 Photographs of the premises are included in Appendix 4. - 4.4 Details of other licensed venues in the immediate vicinity are included as Appendix 5.